Cai-Chen/TransactionClassification_NN/README.md

-# TransactionClassification Based on NN
+# TransactionClassification Based on NN built by TensorFlow

 1. Build words vocabulary list based on the training and testing data
 2. Transform the description of the transaction into vetor